-Until the end of 2007, the Board consisted of one-third independent directors.
-With effect from 2008, the number of independent directors increased to 43% of the Board, i.e. three out of seven directors are independent.
-The largest shareholder has three directors and the second largest shareholder has one director (see also Part 1, section A).
+Until the end of 2008, the Board consisted of more than one-third independent directors representing 43% of the Board, i.e. three out of seven directors are independent.
+The largest shareholder has three and the second largest shareholder has one director (see also Part 1, section A).